YaolingYang/SparsePainter/README.md

 * **-diff_lambda** Use different recombination scaling constants for each target sample.
 If this command is not given, the fixed lambda will be output in a text file (.txt) for future reference.

 * **-loo** Paint with leave-one-out strategy: one individual is left out of each population (self from own population).
 If `-loo` is not specified under reference-vs-reference painting (`reffile=targetfile`), each individual will be automatically left out of painting.
+For accuracy, please do not use this command if any of the reference populations has very few (e.g. <=5) samples.

-* **-rmrelative** Leave out the reference sample that is the most related to the target sample under leave-one-out mode (`-loo`), if they share at least ``relafrac`` proportion of SNPs.
+* **-rmrelative** Leave out the reference sample that is the most related to the target sample under leave-one-out mode (`-loo`), if they share at least ``relafrac`` proportion of SNPs of a continuous segment.
+Please do not use this command for reference-vs-reference painting.

 ### Commands with values